wrumble/ServerSideSwift/README.md

 # Build the app as a release version on the image container, this could also be just "RUN swift build"
 RUN swift build -c release

-# Run the app on the container, if you used "RUN swift build" in the step abouve this would be "CMD .build/debug/YourAppName".
+# Run the app on the container, if you used "RUN swift build" in the step above this would be "CMD .build/debug/YourAppName"
 CMD .build/release/YourAppName
 ```

-## Create the docker container
+### Create the docker container
 Once registered with Docker and Docker installed

 `docker build -t YourContainerName .`

 ### Test run the app in the new container